 Jolie is protocol agnostic: your services can exchange data by using different protocols.
 Bridging two networks using different protocols is a matter of a few lines of code.
 If you need a protocol that Jolie does not support yet, there is an API for developing new ones in Java.

-type HelloRequest { name:string } interface HelloInterface { requestResponse: hello( HelloRequest )( string ) } service HelloService { execution { concurrent } inputPort HelloServiceHTTP { location: "socket://localost:9000" protocol: http { format = "json" } interfaces: HelloInterface } inputPort HelloServiceSOAP { location: "socket://localost:9001" protocol: soap { wsdl = "myWsdl.wsdl" wsdl.port = "MyServiceSOAPPort" } interfaces: HelloInterface } inputPort HelloServiceSODEP { location: "socket://localost:9002" protocol: sodep interfaces: HelloInterface } main { // This can now be reached through HTTP/JSON, SOAP, or SODEP (binary) hello( request )( response ) { response = "Hello " + request.name } } }
+type HelloRequest { name:string } interface HelloInterface { requestResponse: hello( HelloRequest )( string ) } service HelloService { execution { concurrent } inputPort HelloServiceHTTP { location: "socket://localhost:9000" protocol: http { format = "json" } interfaces: HelloInterface } inputPort HelloServiceSOAP { location: "socket://localhost:9001" protocol: soap { wsdl = "myWsdl.wsdl" wsdl.port = "MyServiceSOAPPort" } interfaces: HelloInterface } inputPort HelloServiceSODEP { location: "socket://localhost:9002" protocol: sodep interfaces: HelloInterface } main { // This can now be reached through HTTP/JSON, SOAP, or SODEP (binary) hello( request )( response ) { response = "Hello " + request.name } } }

 Structured workflows